carpentries-incubator/twitter-with-twarc/_episodes/02-jupyter.md

 ~~~
 {: .language-python}

+If the
-It will take a few minutes to fire up your virtual machines.
-If the twarc configuration was successful, you will see a loading bar at the bottom of the cell.
-After the cell has completed running the line, there will be a file called "bjules.jsonl" in your file browser.
-This file contains the data of tweets under the username "BergisJules".
+twarc configuration was successful, you will see a loading bar at the
+bottom of the cell.

+After the cell has completed running the line, there
+will be a file called "bjules.jsonl" in your file browser.
+This file
+contains the data of tweets under the username "BergisJules".

 > ## Challenges
 >